Fashion & Technology (FASN) | Wilson School of Design

 FASN 1231 3 credits

-Students will explore a variety of free-hand and digital drawing methods and applications utilized in the apparel industry.
+Students will explore a variety of manual and digital drawing methods and applications utilized in the apparel industry.
 They will study garment components and fashion terminology for design ideation sketching and technical flat drawing applications.
-They will experiment with drawing media and techniques to communicate a variety of human forms and fabric rendering solutions.
-Students will analyze and apply techniques used in historical and current fashion illustrations to communicate and market fashion designs.
+Using industry-standard software students will learn and apply digital drawing techniques to communicate design ideations.

 Level: UG